remi-daigle/studyGroup/_posts/2016-10-07-Coworking.markdown

 ---
 title: Introduction to R and RStudio Projects!
 text: Come out today and learn how to setup an RStudio project and manage all the parts (files, figures, scripts, etc.) easily and efficiently!
-location: \n University Club (blue building behind Huggins)
+location: University Club (blue building behind Huggins)
 link: https://github.com/remi-daigle/studyGroup/issues/39
-date: \n 2016-10-07
+date: 2016-10-07
 startTime: '14:00'
 endTime: '16:00'
 ---